352 weddings shot in 7 countries

 I use Jorgensen Albums of Australia.
 Long standing and superb quality with enough variations to suit most tastes.

-Although fewer couples are buying albums it still represents the best format for telling your story, given I shoot with the album design and layouts in mind.
+Although fewer couples are buying albums it still represents the best format for telling your story, given that I shoot with the album design and layouts in mind.

 They are hand made in Australia and take 6 weeks to arrive.